-I'm an adventure travel blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!
+I'm an adventure & wildlife travel blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

-After visiting a career in marine conservation and traveling to 6 continents, I've made it my mission to find and share the planet's most spectacular travel destinations for nature, wildlife and wild places—the ones worth flying across the world for.
+After getting my B.Sc in Conservation & Biodiversity, a career in animal behavior, and traveling to 6 continents, I've made it my mission to find and share the planet's most spectacular travel destinations for nature, wildlife and wild places — the ones worth flying across the world for.
 Let's go! 🍃

 Be the first to know when I drop new adventure travel guides and unmissable experiences by joining my newsletter!